hirototakao/meaning-teller/README.md

 # Other function

-- **"/listchannel"** A slash command that shows you the list of formatted channelinks with the browser links.
+- **"/listchannel"** A slash command that shows you the list of formatted channelinks with its browser links.

-- **"share (channel name)"** A command that enable you to share content of other channel by sharing the latest message in selected channel.
+- **"share (channel name)"** A command that enables you to share content of other channel by sharing the latest message in the channel.